microsoft/FluidFramework/examples/data-objects/simple-fluidobject-embed/README.md

 <!-- AUTO-GENERATED-CONTENT:START (GET_STARTED) -->
 <!-- The getting started instructions are automatically generated.
-To update them, edit markdown.config.js and run npm run readme:update in the root of the repo -->
+To update them, edit md-magic.config.js in the root of the repo, then run npm run readme:update -->

 ## Getting Started